TriStereoNet: A Trinocular Framework for Multi-baseline Disparity Estimation

 \subsection{Trinocular Stereo Setup}

 The schematic of our multi-baseline trinocular setup with horizontally-aligned cameras is illustrated in Fig.\ref{fig:baseline}.
-As identical cameras are located with known and constrained displacement in parallel, not only can stereo matching be obtained between different camera pairs, but we can also fuse these data for accurate and robust prediction.
+Due to the fact that identical cameras are positioned in parallel with known displacements, not only can we perform stereo matching between different pairs of cameras, but we can also fuse the data for accurate and robust prediction.
 In our formulation, we consider two left-middle ($b_{LM}$/$b_{narrow}$) and left-right ($b_{LR}$/$b_{wide}$) baselines with the left image as reference.
 Note that it is possible to consider other stereo pairs or reference images.
-We fuse the information from the driver's viewpoint (for the right-hand traffic) to evaluate our method in driving scenarios.
+We fuse the information from the driver's perspective (for right-hand traffic) to evaluate our method in driving scenarios.

 This setup is an array of axis-aligned cameras, where the matching pixels are located on the same horizontal line, allowing the fusion to take place, \ie both the LM and LR pairs contribute to disparity estimation.
-Theoretically, the disparities (displacements) between the matching points in left-middle and left-right pairs depend on the baselines.
-That is, via triangulation for a fixed object and given $b_{LR}=r\cdot b_{LM}$, then $d_{LR}=r\cdot d_{LM}$, with $d$ as the notation for disparity.
-This can be proved via triangulation for a fixed object.

-In this system, both the LM and LR pairs contribute to disparity estimation.
-More importantly, their fusion provides more constraints to the problem by needing to satisfy $d_{LR}=r\cdot d_{LM}$.
-Hence, this setup benefits from the wide baseline for more accurate estimation of distant objects and the narrow baseline for depth estimation of closer objects.
-Note that close objects may be missed in the joint field of view of the cameras with a wide baseline.
+Theoretically, the disparities between the matching points in LM and LR pairs depend on the baselines.
+That is, via triangulation for a fixed object and given $b_{LR}=r\cdot b_{LM}$, we get $d_{LR}=r\cdot d_{LM}$, with $d$ as the notation for disparity and $r=2$ as the ratio between the baselines.
+As a result, by fusing the LM and LR pairs, more constraints are introduced since $d_{LR}=r\cdot d_{LM}$ must be satisfied.
+Hence, this setup benefits from both the wide (for accurate depth estimation of distant objects) and narrow baseline (for depth estimation of close objects that lie in the blind range of the wide baseline).